 I am an Associate Professor of Science, Technology & Society in the School of Literature, Media, and Communication at Georgia Tech and Director of Graduate Studies for the the school’s program in Digital Media.
-I am also the coordinator of the Graduate Certificate in STS and the Working Group on Race and Racism in Contemporary Biomedicine.
 My research and teaching focus on biomedicine and culture, theories of race and gender, and ways in which science and medicine are mobilized in social justice projects.

 I am engaged in ongoing research in three areas: feminist theory and the heart; American health disparities and citizenship claims; and drug discovery efforts by and for the Global South (specifically South Africa).